Transcript: Soy & Breast Cancer

 But what does the human data show?
 From just the last couple months: eating soy can cut our diabetes risk in half, can help us double our weight loss, for those on a diet, and drop our bad cholesterol 14%.
 Even just adding soy milk to our diet can have a measurably powerful effect on reducing cardiovascular risk.

-Bumping it up a notch, not just soy, but soy for women with active estrogen receptor positive breast cancer.
-The phytoestrogens, the plant estrogens in soy protect the breast tissue from the more powerful ovarian estrogens, and so in terms of preventing breast cancer, the only question has been does it cut your risk by 30%, or cut our risk by 50%?
+Let’s bump it up a notch: not just soy, but soy for women with active estrogen receptor-positive breast cancer.
+The phytoestrogens—the plant estrogens in soy—protect one’s breast tissue from the more powerful ovarian estrogens.
+And so, in terms of preventing breast cancer, the only question has been: does soy cut our risk by 30%, or cut our risk by 50%?

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by Dianne Moore.